shazm12/kennet_hiring_challenge/README.md

    ```
 4. Now if you do not get any errors in your terminal, try out the app by going to `http://localhost:5173/`.

+# Completed

+- A Login Page.
+- A Feed page to show and create posts.
+- A create post component.
+- A Comment box component to add comments to posts.
+- A Comment list component to show a list of components.
+- Search Bar Component to search for posts and comments.
+- Deployed Client on AWS and Server as a Lambda Function.
+- Setup Docker-Compose to use the app in the dev environment.

+## Issues and Bugs

+- A new Comment does not show up after adding.
+(Need to go back to login and then come to feed after logging in to see changes).
+- After searching for some posts or comments,  we aren’t able to search for any other post or comment other than the recently searched post.

 # Contact Me
 For any queries or if you want to react with me to discuss this project, drop me an email at [berashamik115@gmail.com](mailto:berashamik115@gmail.com).